Provider FAQs on Senate Bill 249

 Q: Will the billing process be impacted?

-A: BCBSNM is not presently requiring any changes to billing processes for the implementation of SB 249 for providers contracted with us for New Mexico Medicaid.
+A: BCBSNM is not currently requiring any changes to billing processes for the implementation of SB 249 for providers contracted with us for New Mexico Medicaid.

 Q: How will claims be processed?

-A: There are presently no changes to the claims process for providers.
+A: BCBSNM requires New Mexico Medicaid providers to populate the appropriate claim service address on each claim in order to accurately calculate GRT reimbursement.
 GRT will be separately calculated, paid and documented outside of the claims process.

 Q: Will GRT be reflected on our Provider Claims Summary?